 The Ultimate Relocation Guide: Moving To A New City

-Moving to a new city is a big decision for anyone to make.
+Moving to a new city, such as Santee, CA, is a big decision for anyone to make.
 There are a handful of factors to consider and plenty of questions to ask.
 There are also other people involved, whether it be friends, family or a significant other.
 In order to help make relocating a smooth transition, here is the ultimate guide to follow before, during and after the move to a new city.

 Phase 1: Prepare yourself